 Pat McGee is an award-winning showrunner and director in both film and television.
-McGee’s feature documentary American Relapse, which he directed with Adam Linkenhelt, won awards at film festivals across the country and is in select theaters through Gravitas Ventures from April 29 and on digital from April 2.
+His latest film, Bernie Blackout: The Revolution Will Not Be Televised, premieres in VICE’s “VICE Versa” series on May 13.
+McGee’s feature documentary American Relapse, which he directed with Adam Linkenhelt, won awards at film festivals across the country and was released by Gravitas Ventures.
 In 2018, Viceland Network picked up McGee’s original series, Dopesick Nation, a docudrama about the opioid epidemic in Florida.
 Simultaneous to producing Dopesick Nation, Pat executive produced and directed the YouTube Original feature documentary The Deported, set to premiere in the spring of 2019.
 In 2017, he sold a feature documentary film to National Geographic Channel, World of Sound, about retinitis pigmentosa, while wrapping up the second season of Pat McGee Pictures’ 24 to Life, which aired on Lifetime, LMN and A&E. Pat’s focus has been on producing “stories worth telling.”
 He’s grateful for all those who let him into their world to assist in telling their story.
 He keeps pushing to give a voice to the voiceless, while respecting the art of storytelling.

 American Relapse is a ripped-from-the-headlines documentary about the heroin epidemic and the corrupt underground rehab industry that has sprung up around it in Southern Florida.
 The film is my first feature and about a subject very close to my heart.
 Like many people in this country, I’m affected by drug addiction as I have friends and family members who are battling the disease.